tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

-# swissgerman-deepspeech-importer
-DeepSpeech Importer for SwissGerman Corpora
+# Swiss-German DeepSpeech Importer

+This repository holds an Importer for the ArchiMob speech corpus.
+The importer pre-processes the text-data so that it can be read by DeepSpeech.

+## ArchiMob Corpus

 ## Automatic Speech Recognition with Mozilla's DeepSpeech:

-<a url='https://github.com/mozilla/DeepSpeech'> DeepSpeech Repository </a>
+<a href='https://github.com/mozilla/DeepSpeech'> DeepSpeech Repository </a>